 - Nina mentions in Harvest Moon: Magical Melody that she hates pumpkin because her mom fed it to her so much as a child.
 Several of Liz's favorite gifts are pumpkin and pumpkin foods.

 - In Tales of Symphonia, every character has a least favorite food as a game mechanic.
-The most notably overblown in fandom terms is Kratos's (not that one) hatred of tomatoes, possibly because it's amusing for such a stoic Badass to have that kind of a weakness.
-Notably there is one who shares his dislike his son.
+The most notably overblown in fandom terms is Kratos's (not that one) hatred of tomatoes, possibly because it's amusing for such a stoic badass to have that kind of a weakness.
+Notably there is one who shares his dislike: his son, Lloyd.

 - It's easy to note that Colette does NOT like Green Peppers.
-When she starts eating them, it's a hint that something is very wrong.
+When she starts eating them, it's a hint that something is very wrong: she's losing her natural senses as a part of her transformation.

 - In fact, every player character from the Tales Series (with the exceptions of Anise and Yuri) has a least favorite food; some games even have a mechanical display of this (such as said food having less of an effect, or even the opposite effect, on said character).